Axway/mft-convert/content/en/docs/TransferCFT/admin_intro/start_stop_cft.md

 ---

-    title: Manage the Transfer CFT server
+    title: "Manage the Transfer CFT server"
-    linkTitle: Start, stop, and administration scripts
+    linkTitle: "Start, stop, and administration scripts"
-    weight: 200
+    weight: 190

----
-## Server command overview
+---## Server command overview

 ****This section refers only to non multi-node architecture.****

 You can use Central Governance to stop, start, check status, and restart a Transfer CFT, or alternatively use the administration commands and scripts provided in this section to manage the application.

 When opening a new session to manage your {{< TransferCFT/axwayvariablesComponentShortName  >}}, you must first set the environmental parameters.
-See <a href="#Set" class="MCXref xref">Set the Transfer CFT profile</a>.
+See [Set the Transfer CFT profile](#Set).

 - [Start {{< TransferCFT/axwayvariablesComponentShortName >}} server](#Start)
     -   Standard start